atulya-jain/atulya-jain.github.io/_pages/about.md

 ---

-I am a PhD student in the Economics and Decision Sciences department at HEC Paris.
+I am a PhD candidate in the Economics and Decision Sciences department at HEC Paris.

 My research interests are in microeconomic theory with a focus on  information, behavioural economics, and dynamic games.